-GS & Company is a dealer for a variety of famous international artists.
+GS & Company is a dealer for a variety of famous local and international artists.
 Be sure to visit our store or call for more information about your favourite artists.

 Amanda was born in England, emigrated to Canada in 1968 and lives and paints in Richmond, British Columbia.
 Amanda is best known for her West Coast landscapes and her distinctive impressionistic style.